What is the flu?

-- Teach your children to cover their mouths and noses when coughing or sneezing.
+- Teach your children to cover their mouth and nose when coughing or sneezing.
 Show your children how to cough into the elbow or upper sleeve (not a hand) or use a tissue.

-- Throw all tissues used for runny noses and sneezes into the trash right away.
+- Throw used tissues into the trash right away.

 - Wash dishes and utensils in hot, soapy water or the dishwasher.

-- Don't share items such as toothbrushes, pacifiers, cups, spoons, forks, washcloths, or towels.
+- Do not share items such as toothbrushes, pacifiers, cups, spoons, forks, washcloths, or towels.